NHSDigital/nhs-notify-web-cms/docs/pages/get-started/get-started.md

 - [NHS Notify API](https://notify.nhs.uk/about/api)
 - [NHS Notify MESH](https://notify.nhs.uk/about/mesh)

-Your technical team should review the API and MESH guidance and decide which option best fits your organisation.
+Your technical team should review the API and MESH guidance and decide which option is best for your organisation.

 ## Check if you need to apply for NHS login

-If you're sending NHS App messages that contain links to a service that requires users to sign in, you'll need to apply for NHS login.
+If you're sending NHS App messages containing links to services that require users to log in, you'll need to apply for NHS login.

-This means users stay logged in and do not have to enter their login details again.
+This means users can stay logged in and do not have to enter their details again.

 {% include components/inset-text.html
 text='You should onboard with NHS login and NHS Notify at the same time. <a href="https://digital.nhs.uk/services/nhs-login/nhs-login-for-partners-and-developers/nhs-login-integration-toolkit/apply-for-nhs-login" target="_blank">Apply for NHS login (opens in a new tab)</a>.'